 As highly capable digital marketers, we have an unprecedented number of tools to help us do our jobs.
 Last time we checked (a few minutes ago), the most popular marketing automation software, coming in with around 20% of the market share, was Adobe’s Marketo platform.
 If you have anything whatsoever to do with digital marketing, you know how prevalent Marketo is.
 Most implementations are centered around their handy landing pages.
-So most of our tips are most relevant for that, though you can use Marketo for other things, too.
+So most of our Marketo SEO tips are most relevant for the landing page templates, though you can use that platform for other things, too.

 Just like anything else you want your customer to find via a search engine, your Marketo pages need to be optimized for SEO.
 Here are our top tips to get the most out of your SEO for Marketo.